Leading psychologist graded child abuse ring member ‘medium risk’, court told

 Sentence has been delayed due to a risk assessment for an Order for Lifelong Restriction; however, Owens challenged a report, carried out by Professor David Cooke, which branded him “high risk” and deemed him to be a psychopathic sadist.

-Dr Peter Pratt travelled from the Midlands to meet Owens on three occasions and issued a “statement of concern” regarding compliance by the Risk Management Authority, the evidential hearing was told.
+Dr Peter Pratt travelled from the English Midlands to meet Owens on three occasions and issued a “statement of concern” regarding compliance by the Risk Management Authority (RMA), the evidential hearing was told.

 In an executive summary, Dr Pratt wrote: “I have interviewed Iain Owens for sufficient time and utilised standardised assessment.